 \subsection{Proof of Theorem~\ref{th:lower-bound}}

 The two main sources of the regret are the variance term (the cumulative estimation error due to the noisy nature of the observations) and the bias term (due to the bias in the estimator after a change, which persists until the policy raises an alarm).
 In deriving the lower bound, we bound each term separately and then combine the results.
-To keep simple notation, we prove the lower bound for deterministic policies.
-The same results also hold for randomized policy by representing the internal random seed of the learner by an auxiliary random variable (independent of the data under every environment), and define the appropriate filtration.
+To keep notation simple, we prove the lower bound for deterministic policies.
+The same results also hold for randomized policies by representing the internal random seed of the learner by an auxiliary random variable (independent of the data under every environment), and defining the appropriate filtration.
 Throughout, we work with an unstructured piecewise-stationary model in which there is no information sharing across segments.
-For simplicity, we assume $M>c \sigma$ when deriving the variance lower bound.
-This assumption influences the bound only through multiplicative constants depending on $M$ and does not affect the dominant asymptotic rate.
+Throughout the lower-bound proof we assume \(M\ge c_0\sigma\) for a sufficiently large universal constant \(c_0\).
+Under this non-degeneracy condition, all constants below can be chosen universal.

 We start with the bias error.
-For the ease of presentation, we first provide the lower bound for the case of a single change point.
-We then extend in App.~\ref{ssec:lower-bound-bias} to the case of general number of change points $S$, and in App.~\ref{ssec:lower-bound-variance} we provide the lower bound for the variance error.
+For ease of presentation, we first provide the lower bound for the case of a single change point.
+We then extend in App.~\ref{ssec:lower-bound-bias} to the case of a general number of change points $S$, and in App.~\ref{ssec:lower-bound-variance} we provide the lower bound for the variance error.